AS400JPLPC/zig-helix/enScript/README.md

 I put the procedure update\_Enscript.sh, which you must use with sudo or pkexec.

 It's complicated for me to ask to include the module, I only speak English, only with Google

+The source code list software showed me that I was using names identical to ZIG intrinsic functions,
+with "HELIX" it took me very little time to change my source code...